 Corporate income tax rates

 The gradual reduction of the standard rate has been kept as it appeared in Law 1943 of 2018.
 For fiscal year 2020, it stands at 32%.
 In 2021, the rate will be 31% and for 2022 onwards, the rate will be reduced to 30%.

-The special rate of 9% for hotel services in municipalities of up to 200,000 inhabitants would also be extended to theme parks projects, ecotourism, agrotourism and marinas.
+The special 9% rate for hotel services in towns or cities with up to 200,000 inhabitants is extended to include theme parks projects, ecotourism, agro-tourism and docks.

 Tax on dividends

 The rules set by Law 1943 of 2019 on this matter remain unchanged.
 A 7.5% withholding tax will apply to dividends distributed among national companies.
 This withholding tax cannot be offset by a national company, it must be transferred to the person liable for tax on the dividends who may be an individual (resident or non-resident) or non-resident entity.
 Dividends distributed among companies belonging to the same business group registered with the Chamber of Commerce are not required to pay withholding tax on dividends if that they are not established for tax deferral tax purposes.
 It is not required either for national companies incorporated under the Colombian Holding Companies regime.

 In principle, the final recipients, whether individuals and non-resident companies, could claim the withholding tax by way of a tax credit when they apply a DTA or apply for a refund, if applicable